Trademark Filing: Everything You Need to Know

 However, not just any item can be trademarked.
 According to the government, it must be distinctive and set the brand apart such as a logo.

 How to File a Trademark?

-Verifying uniqueness is an important step of the process because the PTO is very particular on what they will and won’t approve.
+Verifying uniqueness is an important step of the process because the USPTO is very particular on what they will and won’t approve.
 If they believe the item is too closely related to another brand or design on the market, they won’t provide a trademark because of the possible confusion it would cause to consumers.

 You can avoid a denial by choosing a strong, distinctive mark.
-For example, a mash up of two words that relate to the product or focus of the brand is unlikely to exist in the same format.
+For example, a mashup of two words that relate to the product or focus of the brand is unlikely to exist in the same format.
 If you’re trying to trademark a shape or logo design, opt for an uncommon element that’s not frequently used in everyday life.

 Generic identifiers typically won’t make it through the approval process.
 A commonly used word like ‘cars’ can’t be chosen to signify a car lot or brand because it’s already used on a daily basis as a descriptor for a variety of companies.
-Such a choice would be impossible to enforce, so the POT is likely to reject it.
+Such a choice would be impossible to enforce, so the USPTO is likely to reject it.

 If you think your design meets the above guidelines, it doesn’t guarantee an automatic approval.
 There are other restrictions that limit the POT’s ability to approve a design including:

 - Exists as a movie or novel title